Conditions: Baltimore, Maryland, 12/21/2024 11:20:02 pm

 JET STREAM: Arctic Lows and Polar Vortex

-I see a favored spot for Cold Air Masses and Upper Level Lows in the Jet Stream.
-This can also bring a visit of the Polar Vortex to supply cold air.
+I see a favored spot for Cold Air Masses and Upper-Level Lows in the Jet Stream.
+This can also bring a visit from the Polar Vortex to supply cold air.

 This would favor Lake Effect snow on par with historic averages.